mariasofiadf/FEUP_LBAW/artefacts/ebd.md

 ### 3. Schema validation

-> To validate the Relational Schema obtained from the Conceptual Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.
-Should it be necessary, in case the scheme is not in the Boyce–Codd Normal Form (BCNF), the relational schema is refined using normalization.
+ To validate the Relational Schema obtained from the Conceptual Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.

 | **TABLE R01**                | User                            |
 | --------------               | ---                             |